Facebook Business Manager Guide

 b.
 Admin access – Can do anything and has full access to your account(s).

 c.
-Finance Analyst – Can see business transactions such as invoices, account spend, and payment methods.
+Finance Analyst – Can see business transactions such as invoices, account spending, and payment methods.

 d.
 Finance Editor – Can update and edit credit card information and financial details like transactions, invoices, etc.